Basic Safety Concept

 Exercises regularly*1 (Exercises for at least 30 minutes per session at least twice a week, for one year or more) |

-- *1 Calculated based on health-check questionnaire forms for regular health checks.
+- *1 Calculated based on health-check questionnaire forms for regular health checkups.

-- *2 Disclosed based on figures aggregated as of the end of September 2023.
+- *2 Disclosed based on figures aggregated as of September 17, 2024.

-The Health Management Promotion Team publishes “Health Management News” monthly to provide employees with information on health management activities and as an effort to solicit ideas and opinions on these activities.
+Each month we publish the “Health & Management News” to provide employees with information on health management activities and as an effort to solicit ideas and opinions regarding these activities.

 Health management character